juliusSchultz/Nuxt-project-with-Bloomreach/README.md

 Now go to the projects section and open your channel.

 You should now see a lock in the content section of your application.
 To finally make your content editable you can click on "Page", which opens a menu in which "Add to project" can be selected.
-It is now possible to add components via the components section. if you want to add furhter components you need to adapt the following:
+It is now possible to add components via the components section. if you want to add further components you need to adapt the following:
 1. add the component source code to your application
 2. add the component to the mapping in the _.vue
 3. add the adequate site configuration